Nabil-24-stack/Coterate-2nd/updated-prd.md

 4. **Design Import**: User copies a selection link from Figma and pastes it into Coterate
 5. **Linking Insights**: User optionally links relevant user research from the Insights tab
 6. **Iteration**: User clicks the "+" button, optionally adds a prompt
-7. **AI Analysis**: GPT-4o analyzes the design along with any linked user insights
+7. **AI Analysis**: Claude 3.7 Sonnet analyzes the design along with any linked user insights
 8. **Review**: User reviews the suggested iteration alongside the original
 9. **Refinement**: User provides feedback or triggers additional iterations
 10. **Export**: User exports the final design back to Figma